robinwu0607/andrew/README.md

    ...
    >>>
 ```
-* Involve the function on individual hosts.
+* Involve the function on individual host.
 ```
    >>> check_system("web1")
 ```